 If it becomes necessary for a full-time or part-time priority-hiring-list faculty member to teach an SOC in order to meet a full-time load requirement or a part-time priority-hiring-list assignment, the District will provide professional development in conducting SOCs for that particular modality upon the first assignment of such a course.
 In the event of a change in the District-supported learning management system (LMS), the District will provide training and continued support for all faculty.

-Class size: For the academic years 2013-14 and 2014-15, class size for SOCs shall be no more than twenty-eight (28) students or the Master Course Outline class capacity, whichever is fewer.
-For the academic year 2015-16, class size for SOCs shall be no more than thirty (30) students or the Master Course Outline class capacity, whichever is fewer.
+Class size: The class capacity, also known as class size, for SOCs shall be no more than thirty (30) students or the Master Course Outline class capacity, whichever is fewer.

 Class schedule: SOCs shall be scheduled in the same manner as non-eLearning classes offered by the college.

 17.9 Re-openers.
-The parties agree eto reopen the salary provisions of this Agreement at any time that a salary-increase appropriation from the State Board for Community and Technical Colleges is made available to the District.
+The parties agree that the salary provisions of this Agreement shall be reopened at the request of either party any time additional funds become available that are eligible to be used for faculty salary increases.

 D.5 Implementation of a Reduction-in-Force